Hausdorff dimension estimates for Sudler products with positive lower bound: Appendix. Proof of Theorem .

 \subsection{Acknowledgements}

-We would like to thank Daniel El-Baz for making us aware of Ostrowski's estimate (\ref{Ostr_est}) and Bence Borda for helpful comments on an earlier version of this manuscript.
+We would like to thank Daniel El-Baz for making us aware of Ostrowski's estimate (\ref{Ostr_est}).
+We are thankful to Christoph Aistleitner and Bence Borda for helpful comments on an earlier version of this manuscript.
 DG was supported by the Austrian Science Fund (FWF) Projects I-5554 and P-34763.
 MH was supported by the Austrian Science Fund (FWF) Project P-35322 and by the EPSRC grant EP/X030784/1.